-\$415 Million of Refinancing/Consolidating Mortgage Loans due 2029
+\$537.5 Million of Mortgage Notes due 2029

-On June 30, 2014, we entered into an agreement to refinance/consolidate \$117 million in existing mortgages with maturity dates ranging from 2021 to 2023 on 17 facilities into one mortgage and simultaneously provide mortgage financing for an additional 14 facilities.
-The original \$415 million mortgage matures in 2029 and was secured by 31 facilities.
-The new loan bore an initial annual cash interest rate of 9.0% that increases by 0.225% per year (e.g., beginning in year 2 the annual cash interest rate was 9.25%, in year 3 the annual cash interest rate was 9.45%, etc.).
-The mortgage is cross-defaulted and cross-collateralized with our existing master lease and other investment notes with the operator.
+On June 30, 2014, we entered into a mortgage loan agreement with Ciena Healthcare ("Ciena") to refinance/consolidate \$117 million in existing mortgages with maturity dates ranging from 2021 to 2023 on 17 facilities into one mortgage and simultaneously provide mortgage financing for an additional 14 facilities.
+The \$415 million mortgage (the "Master Mortgage") matures in 2029 and is secured by 30 facilities.
+The Master Mortgage note bore an initial interest rate of 9.0% per annum which increases by 0.225% per annum.
+As of December 31, 2018, the outstanding principal balance of the Master Mortgage note is approximately \$409.3 million and the interest rate is 9.9% per annum.